"If you’re trying to make healthy diet changes, but it feels like you’re constantly starving, go through this list."

 - 13:50:Mindless Eating

 - 16:35: Actual metabolic Underlying Conditions

 The Sugar Rush and the Sugar Crash

 Unbalanced meals happen when you eat a lot of carbohydrates by themselves without other nutrients to provide necessary balance.
 For example, sweet potato is a better potato option than a white potato because of its lower glycemic index.
 It has a better carbs-to-fiber ratio.
-However, if you have a sweet potato by itself, it’s not as good for the body as a sweet potato accompanied by other macronutrients, proteins like eggs, and then fats like olive oil, avocado, nut butter.
+However, if you have a sweet potato by itself, it’s not as good for the body as a sweet potato accompanied by other macronutrients: proteins like eggs, and then fats like olive oil, avocado, and nut butter.
 If you mix all these, you’re going to slow down the absorption of the sugar in your potato, and your body will do a better job processing the nutrients.

 Two other hormones play an important role.
 Leptin is a hormone that tells you when you had enough to eat.
 Ghrelin is a hormone that’s supposed to stimulate your appetite.
 When you don’t get enough sleep, Ghrelin goes the roof and all of a sudden you’re experiencing cravings, and the leptin plummets so there is no signal to shut down the appetite and tell your brain you’ve had enough.
-Lack of sleep messes up your hormones, and it’s really difficult to override that appetite urge if your hormones are messed up.
+Lack of sleep messes up your hormones, and it’s really difficult to override that appetite urge if your hormones are out of balance.

-If you’re stressed at work, if you’re stressed because of family issues, or financial issues, your cortisol will go up and this can lead to issues with gaining weight, and overeating.
+If you’re stressed at work, or if you’re stressed because of family issues, or financial issues, your cortisol will go up and this can lead to issues with gaining weight, and overeating.
 Try to find relaxing things to do to minimize stress.
 You can go on hikes, get out in the water, enjoy nature, listen to music, you can do yoga, and exercise.
 Try to incorporate these if you find that you’re having issues with your appetite.